nualagr/readnreviewed/README.md

 ---

 ## UX
-This section provides insight into the UX process, focusing on who Read ‘n Reviewed was created for, the main aims of the project and how the website can help users meet their needs.

 Read n’ Reviewed is of direct interest to avid readers, who are the target market for its services.
 The site seeks to provide them with a range of book recommendations by fellow readers enabling them to make more informed choices when choosing